Southwest Airlines flight cancellations continue to snowball

 Exhausted Southwest travelers tried finding seats on other airlines or renting cars to get to their destination, but many remained stranded.
 The airline’s CEO said it could be next week before the flight schedule returns to normal.

-Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped out in the city’s airport since his Southwest flight was canceled Saturday and wondered if he would ever get to a New Year’s gig in Washington, D.C.
+Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped out in the city’s airport since his Southwest flight was canceled Saturday, hoping to reach a New Year’s gig in Washington, D.C.

 By early afternoon on the East Coast, about 90% of all canceled flights Wednesday in the U.S. were on Southwest, according to the FlightAware tracking service.